PratamaAgung/Quotania/README.md

 This project use `SQLAlchemy` for connection between Flask and PostgreSQL.
 ### Database Preparation
 In the local postgre, create user `admin` with password `12345`.
 After that, create database with name `quotania` which is accessible by user `admin`.
+### Unit Test
+For unit test, we use separate database from the database used in the main application.
+Create database named `testdb` which is still accessible by user `admin`.
+Make sure the database is empty before executing unittest.

 ## Run
 Run the application by executing command